Chicken feet cured 24 hours in vinegar, pickled red and green chiles, Sichuan peppercorn and garlic — eaten cold, lacquer-red.

 Cold, glassy-translucent, the colour of a fire engine.
 Skin slips between the teeth, then springy tendon, then a small bone you spit out.
 The vinegar arrives first — sharp, almost shocking — then the slow pickled-chile heat that builds across three or four feet, then floral Sichuan peppercorn at the back.
 Hunan pickled chiles make it more sour than the Sichuan version.
 If the feet feel rubbery instead of springy, they were over-poached.

 The ice-water shock after poaching is non-negotiable: collagen on the skin contracts and gels at the surface, giving the lacquered translucency and the springy bite.
 Without it the skin stays flabby.
-Acid then partially denatures the surface protein over 24 hours, which is why feet pickled less than a day taste flat — the vinegar hasn't penetrated through the gel yet.
+Acid needs time to diffuse into the feet over ~24 hours, which is why feet pickled less than a day taste flat — the sourness hasn't penetrated yet; the feet must also be drained dry and the brine fully cooled before pickling, or they spoil.
 Older brine is better; people keep their crock alive for years.

 On the Palate